 Another useful international comparison has to do with the distribution of students by subject area, which we can broadly track via data collected by the OECD on degrees awarded in each country.
 As FIGURE 1.14 shows, science enrollments-that is, enrollments in STEM and Health disciplines combined-range from 36% of total enrollments in the US to 45% in Korea and Germany (Canada is at 38%).
-Meanwhile the disciplines which might be grouped together as "non-laboratory"-Arts, Social Science, Business, Law and Education-make up a majority of total enrollments in every country except Korea, and Canada is second-highest behind Australia in this respect, with 60% of enrollments in these disciplines.
+Meanwhile the disciplines which might be grouped together as "non-laboratory"-Arts, Social Science, Business, Law and Education make up a majority of total enrollments in every country except Korea, and Canada is second-highest behind Australia in this respect, with 60% of enrollments in these disciplines.

 A final international comparison to make is with respect to apprenticeships.
 These are extraordinarily difficult to compare multilaterally because of the vast differences in how these programs are defined and delivered.
 Nevertheless, a comparison between Canada and Germany is instructive, mainly because of the way that Germany's "dual system" of education is so often credited with German success in manufacturing.
+Figure 1.14: Distribution of University Students by Field of Study, Selected OECD Countries, 2016

 Yet, a closer look at the patterns of apprenticeship registrations in the two countries suggests this credit may be misplaced.
 One of the distinguishing features of Canadian apprenticeships is the way they are focussed on very traditional trades, particularly the construction trades.
-As Table 1.4 shows, eight out of the top ten trades in Canada-accounting for 60% of all apprentices-are related to the construction or automotive industries.
-In Germany, nearly all of the top trades are in white-collar occupations, such as retail sales, industrial sales, office clerks, and medical assistant.
+As TABLE 1.4 shows, eight out of the top ten trades in Canada accounting for 60% of all apprentices-are related to the construction or automotive industries.